lawrencewin/convergent-react-web-concepts/README.md

-# Convergent React Core Examples
+# Convergent React Web Examples

-This is a repo developed by officers of Texas Convergent that is filled with React code examples.
+This is a repo developed by officers of Texas Convergent that is filled with React code examples for the web library.
 It's designed to serve as a reference to new developers, who are unfamiliar with React, and get them familiar with the framework as quickly as possible.

+If you are working with React Native, you will have to go to the following repo for examples: (insert repo link here).

 ## Running the project